Carrying on a tradition of educational excellence that dates back over 100 years, Biola University now encompasses the following schools:

 Digital learning courses are designed to maximize instructor/student and student/peer relationships through effective collaborative instructional tools and methods.
 Each course endeavors to create a cooperative and interactive experience where students actively engage in the learning process.
 Relationships and learning outcomes are equivalent to those of traditional, in-person courses and programs.
 Professors add value to online classes by demonstrating content expertise and sharing their practitioner experience.
 They also serve as facilitators of discussion and of the learning process by actively engaging students, stimulating critical thinking, and encouraging practical application.

-Courses regularly offered cover the areas of art, Bible, theology, history, literature, mathematics, philosophy, psychology, biological science, sociology and other subjects, including education courses for teaching credential candidates.
+Courses regularly offered in summer cover the areas of art, Bible, theology, history, literature, mathematics, philosophy, psychology, biological science, sociology and other subjects, including education courses for teaching credential candidates.
+Both in-class and online courses are available every summer session.
 Graduate courses in education, intercultural studies, theology and psychology enable graduate students to continue their programs during the summer months.
-In collaboration with Biola faculty, the Center for Cross-Cultural Engagement organizes several different opportunities for national and international travel during the summer months integrating faith and learning through experiential education.
+Registration for summer opens in November and remains available through the spring semester.
+Also available during the summer are several different opportunities for national and international travel courses integrating faith and learning through experiential education.
+Current summer study tours are listed under programs on the Study Abroad website.

 The Army Reserve Officer Training Corps program is available to all students of Biola University through the Department of Military Science of California State University, Fullerton.
 Army ROTC provides scholarships and challenging leadership training.
 The curriculum includes rappelling, physical fitness development, practical application of managerial techniques, and classes in military history and tactics.
 Army ROTC also allows students to pursue commissions in the U.S. Army.